fbpx

 1. Boosts your knowledge about the city you live in

 Trust me, there is more to Nairobi than the Langata road which you use every day.
 You know the way we are told to travel around and discover new things?
-Well, adventure does not always have to be this thing that happens extremely far away from where you live ati now you must use an airplane or a very long road trip to experience an adventure.
+Well, adventure does not always have to be this thing that happens extremely far away from where you live ati now you must use an aeroplane or a very long road trip to experience an adventure.
 You need to start moving around to discover what this Westlands really is.
 Now, with events like Nai Ni Who?; attending them and interacting with people from different parts of Nairobi, you get a free information guide around your city and you don’t have to second guess about where you are likely to go and experience the kind of fun that makes you tick.
 In other words, Nai Ni Who? festival affords one the opportunity to widen their scope.

 I had a conversation with a new friend I made less than a day ago and she told me that she is looking for someone to help her develop an app that can act like a database for all clubs in Nairobi because she felt that, “people basically party at the same place every day.
 They need a place where they can easily learn about new joints that could equally suit them.”